whiprandolph/bestseller/Part 2 - Why Are We So Lost/07 - Why Are People So Selfish.md

 And if you do have megawealth, you know deep down that you'd better not lose it, or you'll really learn what financial desperation is like.

-Perhaps you think that wouldn't happen to you, but the fact that you do not dare step off your job treadmill for very long is proof that you don't want to risk it.
+Perhaps you think that wouldn't happen to you, but the fact that you do not dare step off your job treadmill for very long or risk your retirement savings is proof that you don't want to risk it.
 Whether we think much about it or not, we are all aware that we must work for money in order to survive and advance in our profit economy.

 And therefore the well-off are as trapped as anyone else.
 The paychecks may vary but the trap is the same.
 Yes, in a market economy you can choose your job, your boss, and your potential advancement.
 But the one thing you cannot choose is to not participate.
 You, just like me and everyone else, are trapped.

-<div class="rev-act"><div class="rev-act-header">Revolutionary Activity #9<br/>Notice when you hold back out of fear</div>
-<div class="rev-act-body">Everyone has an urge to stand for what's right, but many learn to hold back out of fear, such as fear of losing friends, angering a spouse, or losing a job.
-To cultivate spiritual strength, notice when you feel afraid and hold back.<br/><br/>Recall a time when you felt an urge to do a good deed, speak out, or stand up for someone else, but you held back.
-What were you afraid of?
-Next time you feel afraid, notice the fear and find the bravery to show up better.</div></div>

 ### Gift Economies Reward and Maintain Generosity